hunj/hpc-pi/report.md

 - The Chudnovsky's and Brent-Salamin algorithms both calculated 100 digts pi in less a millisecond.
 - While the Monte-Carlo method took almost a second to calculate just to calculate 5 digits.
 - Furthermore, while the Nilakantha series is also a converging series like Chudnosky's and Brent-Salamin, the series coverged slower and took many more iterations to calculate the next digits of pi.
   The method took almost a second to calculate 10 digits of pi.

 ### Runtime for thousands of digits of Pi
 - Monte-Carlo method was not used because many iterations were required to calculate just a few more digits of pi.
   It could not keep up with the other processes.
 - While the Nilakantha series was much faster than the Monte-Carlo, it required more iteration and more time per additional iteration.
   We did not use this method to calculate more digits of pi.
 - The Chudnovsky's and Brent-Salamin algorithms were compared

 ## How to run

-- `make 1min` to run all 4 algorithms
+- `make 1min` to run all 4 algorithms for 1 minute
-- Running in HPC with SLURM script
+- Running in HPC with SLURM script will be implemented soon

 ## Result